You don’t blog? (5/5: the finale!)

 Many bloggers don’t realise just how much of their writings could be construed as defamatory, inciting, intimidatory, threatening or seditious (or even all of them together).

-Likewise, many commenters don’t realise their comments could be legally considered as inflammatory (‘incendiary’ in some jurisdictions).
+Likewise, many commenters don’t realise their comments could be legally considered as inflammatory (termed ‘incendiary’ in some jurisdictions).

-You might be luckier if you’re still in college or university.
-A good idea is to ‘retain’ your pals at law school.
-You get some kind of protection and they get some kind of experience.
+You might be luckier if you’re still in college or university — a good idea is to ‘retain’ your law-school pals.
+You get some kind of protection, and they get some kind of experience.

 - Write to the law school explaining you wish to have someone with knowledge of the law to lawyer your blog articles before publication.